IBM/docker101/lab1.md

 af549dccd5cf        ubuntu              "top"                    5 minutes ago            Up 5 minutes                                  priceless_kepler
 ```

 You should see that you have an Nginx web server container, and a MongoDB container running on your host.
 Note that we have not configured these containers to talk to each other.

-Because of isolation that containers have from other containers and from the host, there is never any conflict between running multiple different kinds of containers on the same host.
+You can see the "nginx" and "mongo" names that we gave to our containers, and the random name (in my case "priceless_kepler") that was generated for the ubuntu container.
+You can also see that the port mappings that we specified with the `--publish` flag.
+For more details information on these running containers you can use the `docker container inspect [container id` command.

+One thing you might notice is that the mongo container is running the `docker-entrypoint` command.
+This is the name of the executable that is run when the container is started.
+The mongo image requires some prior configuration before kicking off the DB process.
+You can see exactly what the script does by looking at it on [github](https://github.com/docker-library/mongo/blob/master/3.0/docker-entrypoint.sh).
+In general, for official images you can find the link to the github source from the docker hub page.

+Containers are self-contained and isolated, which means we can avoid potential conflicts between containers with different system or runtime dependencies.
+For example: deploying an app that uses Java 7 and another app that uses Java 8 on the same host.
+Or running multiple nginx containers that all have port 80 as their default listening ports (if exposing on the host using the `--publish` flag, the ports selected for the host will need to be unique).
+Isolation benefits are possible because of Linux Namespaces.

 **Note**: You didn't have to install anything on your host (other than Docker) to run this processes!
 Each container includes the dependencies that it needs within the container, so you don't need to install anything on your host directly.

 Running multiple containers on the same host gives us the ability to fully utilize the resources (cpu, memory, etc) available on single host.
-Because these containers are isolated, we don't have to worry about containers running on the same host conflicting with each other.
+This can result in huge cost savings for an enterprise.

 While running official images can be useful at times, it is more useful to create custom images, and refer to official images as the starting point for these images.
 We will dive into building our own custom images in Lab 2.